sedos-project/organization/docs/visitor/model/results.md

     - simple, easy to interpret
     - representation of discrete data
 - line:
-      - simple, easy to interpret,
+      - simple, easy to interpret
       - representation of continuous data
       - suitable for displaying temporal progressions
 - sankey:
       - "flow-diagram"
-      - especially helpful for representing input and output flows of processes, categories in general etc.
+      - especially helpful for representing input and output flows of processes, categories etc.

-Thus while bar and line charts are well suited for comparing discrete/continuous data, sankey Diagrams can be used to visualize more complex flows and relationships
+Thus while bar and line charts are well suited for comparing discrete/continuous data, sankey Diagrams can be used to visualize more complex flows and relationships.

 So before starting to create a plot, think about what type of diagram best suits your simulation and depending on that choose the right filters.